Lewandowski, Poland out of Euro 2020 with 3-2 loss to Sweden - WHIZ News

 Not once, but twice.

-After heading a corner off the crossbar, the ball rebounded straight back to Lewandowski but he could only head the ball onto the same part of the goal frame.
+After heading a corner against the crossbar from about 7 meters out, the ball rebounded straight back to Lewandowski but he could only head the ball onto the same part of the goal frame.
 What came next was almost farcical, as the ball got trapped between his legs and then went through the legs of Poland teammate Grzegorz Krychowiak, too.

 There was audible shock, and even some laughs, inside the stadium as replays were shown on the big screens.